BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline.md

 > Note: `constants.yml` is used as a fallback when invalid values are set in `parameters.yml` OR assumed defaults for processing.
 Not all parameters are covered as applying default values do not make sense.

+### Design Considerations
+1. **Modularity**: Flexibility and maintainability of components.
+2. **Module Decoupling**: Faster adaptation to changing requirements without significant overall impact to entire program as much as possible.
+3. **Configurability**: To facilitate experimentation of various data/model manipulataion approaches.

 ## 1. Data Loader
-This module focuses on ingesting and restructuring raw and multiple common time-indexed data into unique daily-based time-index representations, while unique daily records are merged based on common time-index.
+This submodule focuses on ingesting and restructuring raw and multiple common time-indexed data into unique daily-based time-index representations, while unique daily records are merged based on common time-index.
 Files are then segregate into outlet proxy revenue and non revenue categories.

-The diagram below provides a general overview of the module.
+The diagram below provides a general overview of the submodule.

 ![Pipeline Design](./assets/data_loader.png)